Real Estate School-Based Traineeships (SBAT NSW)

-Real Estate Traineeships with the peak industry body are a smart choice!
+Real Estate School-Based Traineeships with the peak industry body are a smart choice!

-REINSW offers the School-Based Traineeship CPP31519 - Certificate III in Real Estate Practice, a nationally recognised qualification.
+As part of the broader SBAT NSW program, REINSW offers the real estate school-based traineeship CPP31519 - Certificate III in Real Estate Practice, a nationally recognised qualification.
 Government funding and benefits may be available through the NSW Government under Smart and Skilled Funding for eligible applicants.
+As part of the Certificate 3 Real Estate SBAT Traineeship, REINSW offers the five (5) units required to register with Fair Trading NSW a Certificate of Registration.
 Both learners and employers can benefit from a traineeship program.

 School-Based Traineeships (SBATs) for EMPLOYERS

-Real Estate Traineeships with the peak industry body are a smart choice!
+Real Estate School-Based Traineeships with the peak industry body are a smart way to train staff!

 Download brochure